 I am a Lecturer in Technology Law at the University of Edinburgh.
 I am also a visiting researcher at the Horizon Digital Economy Research Institute, where I was a Research Fellow in Information Technology Law from 2016-2018.
-I’m a core member of the Centre for Data, Culture and Society and Director of the eLL.M in Information Technology Law.
+I’m a core member of the Centre for Data, Culture and Society and was Director of the eLL.M in Information Technology Law (2019-20).

 I often collaborate with researchers from different disciplines, ranging from architecture and criminology to art and media studies.
 My publications are available here, projects here and recent public speaking here.

-- Co-I on a 3 year c £700,000 UKRI and Japan Science & Technology Agency co-funded project on Emotional AI in Cities: Cross Cultural Lessons from UK and Japan on Designing for An Ethical Life.
-This project is with Bangor and Northumbria Universities in the UK and Ritsumeikan Asia Pacific, Chuo and Meiji Univerisites in Japan.
-The work examines socio-technical, governance and cultural dimensions of affect sensing technologies in urban life, drawing on a range of stakeholder perspectives.
+- £720,000 UKRI and Japan Science & Technology Agency co-funded project Emotional AI in Smart Cities: Cross Cultural Lessons from UK and Japan on Designing for An Ethical Life.
+This project is with Bangor and Northumbria Universities in the UK and Ritsumeikan Asia Pacific, Chuo and Meiji Univerisities in Japan.

-- Co-I on a 2 year c£1m EPSRC funded ‘Defence Against Dark Artefacts’ project examining technical, sociological & legal requirements for effective management of smart home cybersecurity.
+- £1m EPSRC funded ‘Defence Against Dark Artefacts’ project examining technical, sociological & legal requirements for effective management of smart home cybersecurity.
 This is a collaborative project with the Universities of Nottingham, Cambridge, Imperial College London and a range of industry partners incl.
 BT, Cisco, ARM.

-- Co-I on a £50,000 ESRC/AHRC Japan-UK Social Science and Humanities Connections project on Emotional AI in commercial and security contexts with Bangor University and Ritsumeiken Asia Pacific University.
+- £50,000 ESRC/AHRC Japan-UK Social Science and Humanities Connections co-funded project on Emotional AI in commercial and security contexts with Bangor University and Ritsumeiken Asia Pacific University.
 See final report here.

-- External Co-I UoN Impact Accelerator £9,500 funded Intelligent Ideation: Cardographer project.
+- UoN Impact Accelerator £9,500 funded Intelligent Ideation: Cardographer project.

-- Co-I on the £90,000 Horizon/EPSRC funded ‘Memory Machine’ project on co-designing a memory preserving IoT device with dementia sufferers.
+- Co-I: £90,000 Horizon funded ‘Memory Machine’ project on co-designing a memory preserving IoT device with dementia sufferers.

-- Principle Investigator on the £16,000 Horizon/EPSRC funded ‘Moral-IT: Enabling Design of Ethical Systems’ on developing card-based tools for building ethical IT systems, which are now available here.
+- £16,000 Horizon funded ‘Moral-IT: Enabling Design of Ethical Systems’ on developing card-based tools for building ethical IT systems, which are now available here (PI)